 This study addresses the lack of data surrounding alcohol consumption, smoking and diet in UK adults with disabilities during the pandemic.
 There are some limitations of this study.
 Firstly, participants were a convenience sample meaning that findings cannot be extrapolated to the general population.
 Similarly, the use of a web-based survey could exclude members of certain subgroups.
 Additionally, findings may be more representative of our specific sample of participants who had been receiving support throughout the pandemic and not of people with disabilities in general.
-Secondly, the sample consisted of considerably smaller numbers of respondents reporting disabilities than those without disabilities.
+Secondly, there was no definition for exercise provided in the survey, meaning that the question was open to interpretation.
+Therefore, the responses are subject to individual definitions of exercise.
+To limit this, future studies should define exercise according to a certain length of time and/or intensity.
+Thirdly, the sample consisted of considerably smaller numbers of respondents reporting disabilities than those without disabilities.
 While it is encouraging that there were few differences between our groups in terms of health behaviours, it must be noted that pre-pandemic results are not available.
 For example, participants who said that their diet had stayed the same may have been referring to the maintenance of an unhealthy diet.
 Existing studies have provided some longitudinal analysis, by either comparing responses at two timepoints during the pandemic,2 27 or making comparisons to pre-pandemic times.
 Whilst data was collected at an earlier point in the pandemic, longitudinal analysis could not be carried out due to changes made to survey questions between surveys.
 Current results, therefore, cannot confirm whether the findings reflect the impact of the pandemic or not.
 This study instead attempts to quantify the behaviours being exhibited by those with and without disabilities following a full year of living with pandemic restrictions.
 Existing literature has so far only explored the impact on exercise and access to care.
 This report provides novel data on behaviours such as smoking, alcohol consumption and eating habits in people with disabilities.

 Future studies should attempt to determine effects on health habits during the pandemic, and any long-term impacts, of having different types and numbers of disabilities.
+Similarly important is the inclusion of ethnic diversity of study participants.
+While the survey did include a question asking about participants’ ethnicity, the majority of respondents in the already small-sized sample were white, so ethnicity-based comparisons could not be carried out.
+Given that there are known differences in how the pandemic has affected different ethnic groups, further research would indeed be beneficial.
 Research may also seek to identify if barriers to participation in physical activity for people with disabilities were pre-existing or if lockdown posed additional challenges.
 Further exploration of the level and cause of undereating in those with disabilities may also be valuable.

 5. Conclusions